-This process of change favored a gradual diversion from the papal crusade original plans, if not their collapse.
-Venice’s conquest of Constantinople in the Fourth Crusade (13 April 1204) and the Children’s Crusades (1212), both exemplify not only the polarity of the crusades but also the relegation of papal leadership to a marginal place, if any.
-Although the realpolitik of the Italian City State fighting for its economic markets was in open contrast to the mythical approach of the youth, both movements neither reached the Holy Land nor got apostolic approval.
-Still, the Holy See could sometimes enjoy the consequences, like following the emergence of the Latin Empire (1204-1265) in the Fourth Crusade, which seemingly ended the painful schism.
-To the long range, however, Venetian achievements were only provisional and brought about the deterioration of the already problematic relations with Byzantium and the much-desired alliance with the Eastern Christians, as well.
+This process of change resulted in a gradual split from the original papal plans for the Crusade, if not their total abandonment.
+Venice’s conquest of Constantinople during the Fourth Crusade (13 April 1204) and the Children’s Crusades (1212), both exemplify not only the polarity of the Crusades but also the relegation of papal leadership to a, at the very most, marginal position.
+Although the realpolitik of Venice fighting for economic markets was in open contrast to the mythical approach of the youth, neither movement reached the Holy Land or received apostolic approval.
+Nonetheless, the Holy See did sometimes enjoy the consequences, like following the emergence of the Latin Empire (1204–1265) in the Fourth Crusade, that seemingly ended the painful schism.
+In the long term, however, Venetian achievements were only provisional and brought about the deterioration of the already problematic relationship with Byzantium and the much-desired alliance with the Eastern Christians.

-The deviation from Urban II’s original goals, however, was not monopolized by the laity.
-It further permeated apostolic policy, which throughout the thirteenth century turned the crusade into an effective tool against political adversaries and/or the so-called heretical movements.
-Although realpolitik was characteristic of the Italian City States, it did not get much approval toward the policy of God’s Vicar and strengthened the criticism of the crusades, the papacy, and other ecclesiastical sectors involved.
-The growing criticism justify a revision of the crusade meaning toward the Late Middle Ages.
+Deviation from Urban II’s original goals, however, was not the monopoly of the laity.
+It actually permeated the policy of the papacy that, throughout the thirteenth century, turned the Crusade into an effective tool to be used against political adversaries and so-called heretical movements.
+Although realpolitik was characteristic of the Italian city-states, the policy of the Vicar of Christ was not met with much approval and strengthened the criticism of the Crusades, the papacy, and other relevant ecclesiastical sectors.
+The growing criticism justify a revision of the meaning of the Crusades toward the Late Middle Ages.

-Jonathan Riley-Smith had defined the crusades as a Holy War proclaimed by the pope in the name of God; as such, it was Christ’s own enterprise, legitimized by His mandate.
-Although this definition does not restrict the crusade to any enterprise in the Holy Land and/or against the Infidel, the First Crusade did create these links in actual practice.
-Furthermore, the Christian victories in the battlefield were perceived as an irrefutable proof of Christ’s involvement in and blessing of the Christian enterprise overseas:
+Jonathan Riley-Smith defined the Crusades as a Holy War proclaimed by the pope in the name of God; as such, it was Christ’s own enterprise, legitimized by His mandate.
+Although this definition does not restrict the Crusade to any enterprise in the Holy Land and against the Infidel, the First Crusade did create these links in actual practice.
+Furthermore, the Christian victories on the battlefield were perceived as irrefutable proof of Christ’s blessing of the Christian enterprise abroad:

 …each faithful soul had no leadership but that of God alone, while he saw himself as God’s companion-at-arms and did not doubt that God went before him, by whose will and inspiration he had started out and with whom he would rejoice as his consolation when he was in difficulties.

-Rather predictably, the recurring reverses in the battlefield later on, brought about opposite results, while facilitating the first seeds of criticism.
-The main advocate of the Second Crusade, Bernard of Clairvaux, voiced before Pope Eugene III his frustration in light of the crusaders’ defeats, supplemented by his strong own feelings of mea culpa:
+Rather predictably, the later repeated reversals of the Christians’ fortunes on the battlefield, brought about the opposite, while sowing the first seeds of doubt.
+The main advocate of the Second Crusade, Bernard of Clairvaux, voiced his frustrations at the crusaders’ defeats to Pope Eugene III, expressing his own strong feelings of mea culpa:

 [F]ear and sorrow and confusion are in the inner chambers of their kings... we have promised good things and you see there is disorder, so that it looks as though we have gone into this business rashly without stopping to think….
 But perhaps our contemporaries say, ‘How can we know that what you say is truly inspired by the Lord?
 What proof can you give us to make us believe in you?’
 I have no answer to their questions; they must spare my embarrassment….